 Your spine is meant to move.
 In fact, movement is so essential to overall spine health that patients living with some degree of back pain are often encouraged to get regular exercise to maintain muscle strength.
 However, motion can sometimes be a double-edged sword and have a potentially painful impact on the spine.
-In severe cases, it can even lead to the need for spine surgery.
+In severe cases, it can even lead to the need for spine surgery Beverly Hills patients can rely on.
 Here are just a few of the ways motion can negatively impact your spine.

 1. Strained Muscles